andybeesalada/andybeesalada.github.io/index.md

   <!-- Caption & Description -->
   <p style="font-size: 0.95em; color: #555; margin-top: 12px; line-height: 1.5;">
     <b>Cyclotron gyration around field lines with added drift</b><br>
     Charged particles still gyrate around field lines, but the center of their orbits drift perpendicular to the field lines.
+The direction of drift depends on how we alter the components relevant to the Lorentz force, E and B.
   </p>

 </div>